shendurelab/LAMPRA/README.md

 ## Custom Sequencing Amplicons

-Structure of custom sequencing amplicons used in this study are listed in "custom_amplicon_structures".
+Structures of custom sequencing amplicons used in this study are listed in "custom_amplicon_structures".

 ## MPRA Processing Scripts